Graduate Study

 - Describe the public health needs of the population served (Who is being served?
 What are the public health needs of this group?).
 If applicable, comment on the historical and contemporary inequities, such as those associated with race, ethnicity, class, sex and gender, sexual orientation, nationality, ability, religion, creed, age, or socioeconomic status.
 Comment on topics such as power, inequality, marginality, and social movements, if applicable.

-- Any product(s)/deliverable(s) developed, with a list of citations.
+- Any deliverable(s) developed with a list of citations.

 - A reflection on the experience and its application to your future practice in public health nutrition.
 What are the agency’s challenges and successes?
 What might you have done differently if you were to complete this project again?
 What might you do if you had more time in this setting?
 Are there opportunities for other students to work with this organization?
 Would you recommend this experience to other students?
 How can you apply what you learned to your future practice of public health?

-- Students should send the fieldwork title and a short description of the project to gradnutr@uw.edu for posting on the Student Projects page of the FSNH website.
+- Students send their fieldwork title and a short description of their experience/project to gradnutr@uw.edu for posting on the FSNH Student Projects page.

-- Students will present on their experience to fellow MPH – Public Health Nutrition students at the at the FSNH Fieldwork Session.
+- Autumn quarter, year two: Students present their fieldwork experience at the FSNH Fieldwork Session.

 International Students

-- Students with an F-1 visa must work with the University of Washington’s International Student Services (ISS) office to apply for Curricular Practical Training (CPT), which serves as authorization for activities related to their program of study, before starting fieldwork.
+- Before beginning the practicum, students with an F-1 visa must work with UW International Student Services (ISS) to apply for Curricular Practical Training (CPT), which serves as authorization for practical academic training related to the program of study.

-- Students with a J-1 or J-2 visa must meet with their program sponsor prior to starting academic training.
+- Students with a J-1 or J-2 visa must meet with their program sponsor prior to beginning practical academic training.

 Anne Lund, MPH, RDN, FAND